-- >> Gender
+- " Sex

-- >> Ethnicity
+- Ethnicity

-- >> Date of Birth
+- " Date of Birth

-- >> Fracture Risk Questionnaire
+- Fracture Risk Questionnaire

-The Fracture Risk Questionnaire button opens the Ten Year Fracture Risk Questionnaire, which is used for entering the ethnicity and risk factors used to calculate the Ten Year Fracture Risk for the patient.
+The Fracture Risk Questionnaire, which is used for entering the ethnicity and risk factors used to calculate the Ten Year Fracture Risk for the patient.

 Ten Year Fracture Risk Questionnaire

 The Ten Year Fracture Risk Questionnaire must be filled out to create a Ten Year Fracture Risk assessment.
 Once the questionnaire has been filled out, the information is passed to subsequent visits; therefore the questionnaire does not have to be filled out if a patient with a previous Ten Year Fracture Risk assessment has no change in risk factors.